Soros87/coding_challenge/README.md

 1. **Update Broadcast method**

-Then, update the broadcast method to include a retry method for failed transactions.
+Update the broadcast method to include a retry method for failed transactions.

 1. Update b**roadcastTransaction** method to **broadcastWithRetry** method.